btcpayserver/btcpayserver-docker/Production/README.md

 * `BTCPAY_HOST`: the external url used to access the NGINX server from internet.
 This domain name must point to this machine for Let's Encrypt to create your certificate. (typically with a CNAME or A record)
 * `LETSENCRYPT_EMAIL`: The email Let's Encrypt will use to notify you about certificate expiration.
 * `ACME_CA_URI`: Let's encrypt API endpoint (`https://acme-staging.api.letsencrypt.org/directory` for a staging certificate, `https://acme-v01.api.letsencrypt.org/directory` for a production one)
+* `LIGHTNING_ALIAS`: Optional, if using the integrated lightning feature, customize the alias of your nodes

 Use `docker-compose.btc-ltc.yml` for bitcoin and litecoin support, or `docker-compose.btc.yml` for only bitcoin.